svj-aventador/xrpl-dev-portal/content/tutorials/manage-the-rippled-server/configuration/run-rippled-as-a-validator.md

 ## 5. Verify your network connection

-Here are some methods you can use to verify that your validator has a healthy connection to the XRP Ledger network:
+Here are some methods you can use to verify that your validator has a healthy connection to the SGY Ledger network:

 - Use the [`peers`](peers.html) command to return a list of all `rippled` servers currently connected to your validator.
 If the `peers` array is `null`, you don’t have a healthy connection to the network.
 If you've set up your validator using the instructions in this document, the `peers` array should include the same number of objects as the number of peers defined in your `[ips_fixed]` stanza.